r-matt-hawley/alumni-project-finance/README.md

 # alumni-project-finance
-Individual Finance App  built by Trilogy Boot Camp Alumni
+Financial Management/Debt Payoff Application built by *Trilogy Boot Camp Alumni*

 ---

 ## Ideas from 1/26
-#### Financial management/debt payoff application
 - Users should have a unique dashboard with insights (ideas for charts: Debt Payoff date/timeline, total balance by categories… possibly more?)
 - User should be able to add debts Total Balance, Minimum Payment,  Loan term (if applicable), Account name (Or nickname), Interest Rate, type of debt (auto loan, mortgage, student loan, credit cards).
 - User should be able to categorize their debts